TwelveFusion/dummy-api/readme.md

 # Dummy API

-A simple app for testing with API data built with Node.js, Express and TypeScript.
+A simple app for testing API with dummy data built with Node.js, Express and TypeScript.

 ## Table of Contents